 dropped from the masthead to

-spare the blushes of teeanage
+spare the blushes of teeanagers

-readers who felt "awkward"
+who felt "awkward" buying the

-may be some truth to this;
+mag.
+There may be some truth

-Marvel would have considered
+Marvel would certainly have

-have been a factor.
-I suspect,
+factor.
+I suspect, 'though,

-however, that the main reason
+that the main reason was

-was simply that it would seem
+simply that it would seem

-ridiculous having the word "adult" on the cover of a "long-underwear" character aimed at juveniles.
+ridiculous having the word "adult" on the cover of a "long-underwear" character

 The lettering in the final caption has clearly been altered fromAmazing Adult Fantasy toAmazing Fantasy, indicating that not only was the